Power Supply Circuits Primer & Tutorial Includes:

 - Capacitor discharge current: On the discharge cycle, the maximum current supplied by the capacitor occurs as the output from the rectifier circuit falls to zero.
 At this point all the current from the circuit is supplied by the capacitor.
 This is equal to the full current of the circuit.

 - Capacitor charging current: On the charge cycle of the smoothing capacitor, the capacitor needs to replace all the lost charge, but it can only achieve this when the voltage from the rectifier exceeds that from the smoothing capacitor.
 This only occurs over a short period of the cycle.
 Consequently the current during this period is much higher.
-The large the capacitor, the better it reduces the ripple and the shorter the charge period.
+The larger the capacitor, the better it reduces the ripple and the shorter the charge period.

 When selecting a reservoir capacitor for smoothing applications in a power supply, not only is the value in terms of capacitance important to give the required ripple voltage reduction, but it is also very important to ensure that the capacitor ripple current rating is not exceeded.
-If too much current is drawn, the capacitor will heat up and its life expectancy reduced, or in extreme cases it could fail.
+If too much current is drawn, the capacitor will heat up and its life expectancy reduced, or in extreme cases it could fail, sometimes catastrophically.

 More Circuits & Circuit Design: